GCA-VH-lab/uorf4u/docs/Parameters/cmd_parameters.md

 - `-at` *aa|nt*
 Alignment type used by uorf4u for conserved ORFs searching [default: aa].

-- `-sao`
-Save information about annotated ORFs as a set of tsv tables (one per each upstream sequence) [default: false].

 - `-o` *dirname*
 Output dirname.
 It will be created if it's not exist.
 All output dirs will be then created in this folder [default: uorf4u_{current_date}; e.g. uorf4u_2022_07_25-20_41].